-A landmark contribution to the history of technology—Dreicer exposes the ideological scaffolding behind one of America’s most iconic engineering structures.
-A masterful achievement. —Joanna Merwood-Salisbury, University of Wellington; author of Chicago 1890: The Skyscraper and the Modern City and Barbarian Architecture.
+“A landmark contribution to the history of technology—Dreicer exposes the ideological scaffolding behind one of America’s most iconic engineering structures.
+A masterful achievement.” —Joanna Merwood-Salisbury, University of Wellington; author of Chicago 1890 and Barbarian Architecture

-Complex yet eminently readable, American Bridge challenges the reader to see infrastructure as essential to the narratives and imaginaries of the modern world. —Mark Jarzombek, MIT; author of A Global History of Architecture
+Complex yet eminently readable, American Bridge challenges the reader to see infrastructure as essential to the narratives and imaginaries of the modern world.” —Mark Jarzombek, MIT; author of A Global History of Architecture

-Dreicer’s engrossing study of the lattice truss bridge makes a nuanced and original contribution to the history of technology. —John Ochsendorf, MIT; author of Guastavino Vaulting: The Art of Structural Tile
+”Dreicer’s engrossing study of the lattice truss bridge makes a nuanced and original contribution to the history of technology.” —

 Why are bridges with tons of iron called “wooden”?

-Where did skyscraper structural frames come from?”
+Where did skyscraper structural frames come from?

 THANK YOU!